-When a new employee is hired, it’s critical that the new hire know what the company does and where the company is going.
-The mission statement forms the basis for alignment not only with the owner, but the entire team and organization.
-Your team will all be on the same page when it comes to what you do and why you do it, which leads to better effectiveness and efficiency.
+When a new employee is hired, the new hire must know what the company does and where the company is going.
+The mission statement forms the basis for alignment not only with the owner but with the entire team and organization.
+Your team will all be on the same page regarding what you do and why you do it, which leads to better effectiveness and efficiency.

 5. It welcomes helpful change

 Many people are resistant to change because it causes them to feel insecure and sometimes out of control.
 However, if the mission is clear, then team members are more likely to see the value of the change and how it helps the organization accomplish the mission.
 This will create a culture that welcomes change when warranted.